MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

   // consuming amount = sum(output amount) + fee
   let fee = new BN(1e6)

-  // creates mutlti-sig (0.1 METAL) and single-sig (0.03 METAL) output for exporting to P Address (0.001 AVAX will be fees) let outputConfig = [
+  // creates mutlti-sig (0.1 METAL) and single-sig (0.03 METAL) output for exporting to P Address (0.001 METAL will be fees) let outputConfig = [
     {
       amount: new BN(3e6),